 - 15 Pull-Aparts

-This little circuit also makes for a great stretch break in the middle of your day or a pain reliever after a long day of traveling.
-Keep a band in your desk or locker, or throw it in your bag when traveling to perform exercises to improve posture and heal your shoulders.
+This little circuit also makes for a great stretch break in the middle of your day or a pain reliever after a long day of travelling.
+Keep a band in your desk or locker, or throw it in your bag when travelling to perform exercises to improve posture and heal your shoulders.